 Learning & development SOCIAL Friday Forums Friday Forums are a series of informal online internal seminars.
 They were initiated in 2021 when remote working due to the Covid-19 pandemic was still in effect and were created as a vehicle to encourage cross-departmental learning and collaboration.
-OUR APPROACH The seminars are delivered internally by subject matter experts who provide an insightful overview of their specific field, strategy, latest updates and plans for the future. -Asarelativelynewstarter lound the Friday Forums incredibly helpful wamnot from a renewables background so having these summaries of key aspects of the business really increased my knowledge making me reel more confident in a short space of time 1/4 Frances Coulthard, Communications Officer, UK&I
+The seminars are delivered internally by subject matter experts who provide an insightful overview of their specific field, strategy, latest updates and plans for the future.
+"As a relatively new starter, I found the Friday Forums incredibly helpful.
+I am not from a renewables background so having these summaries of key aspects of the business really increased my knowledge, making me feel more confident, in a short space of time."
+Frances Coulthard, Communications Officer.
+UK&I